FortiManager Best Practices: A Strategic Checklist for Enterprise Security

 -

-Import the current configuration from the physical device to the FortiManager database to establish a baseline.
+Import the current configuration from the physical device into the FortiManager database to establish a baseline.

 -